denten-papers/cambridge-materiality/main.md

 paper, however, an electronic book is a collection of digital data that software, known as an electronic book reader application, can interpret and present on a display.

-These opening statements already give us a sense of the lamination involved.
+These opening statements already give us a sense of the laminates involved.
 The electronic text is at once shown to comprise "a collection digital data," its "software interpretation," and "presentation on a display."
-These technologies are further placed secondary to what the patent describes as a book's "first publication," that is, some notion

-Further, at the core of the electronic book lies the idea of a "first publication," which, according to the authors
+These technologies are then placed secondary to what the patent describes as a book's "first publication," that is, some notion of a canonical imprint, in relation to which all others are secondary.
+The patent is therefore primarily concerned with chain of events that begins with deriving the source of a first publication, for example as when the electronic reader queries a library database to confirm that the original source of some particular material was indeed a magazine article, as opposed to a novel.
+Based on that initial query, the system creates a "representation of the first publication," in our example, an appropriately formatted digital facsimile of a magazine (as opposed to a book).
+Additionally, the system places that first publication into a state, indicating a difference for instance between a magazine that has been newly purchased as opposed to one that already has been accessed and read.
+States and labels may further involve information about the user, such as their location, for example, and other items found on their bookshelf.
+In the words of the patent: "determining the state for the first publication may include determining a location for a first device, determining that content appearing in the electronic bookshelf is associated with the location, and presenting the content to the user indicating that the content is relevant to the location."
+Presenting such content may "include a ribbon in indicate relevance" or "placing the content using a specified book location" in relation to other material.

+I suggest reading patents like these because their language, by necessity, forces their authors to describe objects as if encountering the world anew, from an alien perspective.
+Nothing can be taken for granted: not the way books look nor the way we read them.
+The conceptual displacement reveals the supposed novelty of the proposed invention, affecting also our own perception of now familiar objects, such as word processors and electronic books.
+Exacting technical description, diagrams, and drawings satisfies a scholarly curiosity about the inner workings of otherwise sealed machines that usually resist description and interpretation.
+Criticism by disassembly and deconstruction anchors theoretical insight within the material realities of the artifact.

-My paper copy of the book exists in a single location.
+My paper copy of Russel's book exists in a single location.
 I am free to gift it, resell, and otherwise dispose of it as I please.
 The digital copy is not technically an object.
 I have purchased instead a license to read the text on the retailer's proprietary platform.
 The very word "platform" suggest the drastically differing sense of software and hardware architectures